astefanutti/decktape/README.md

 filename     Filename of the output PDF file

 Options:
-   --size                    Size of the slides deck viewport, <width>x<height> notation  [1280x720] --pause                   Duration in milliseconds before the next slide is exported  [1000] --screenshots             Capture each slide as an image  [false] --screenshots-directory   Screenshots output directory  [screenshots] --screenshots-scale       Screenshots scaling of [0..1] * size, can be repeated  [1]
+   --size                    Size of the slides deck viewport: <width>x<height>  [1280x720] --pause                   Duration in milliseconds before each slide is exported  [1000] --screenshots             Capture each slide as an image  [false] --screenshots-directory   Screenshots output directory  [screenshots] --screenshots-scale       Screenshots scaling of [0..1] * size, can be repeated  [1]